kirillkovalenko/nssm/README.txt

 the statuscode command.
 Thanks to Kirill Kovalenko for reporting a crash with NANO server.
 Thanks to Connor Reynolds for spotting a potential buffer overflow.
+Thanks to foi for spotting a hang with 64 cores.

 Licence
 -------